jahidhasanpiyesh/Bus-Reservation-System/README.md

-# 🚌 Bus Reservation System in C
+# 🚌 Online Bus Reservation System in C

 A simple and efficient **Bus Reservation System** built using the **C programming language**.
 This project provides a console-based ticket booking experience where users can view buses, check seat availability, book tickets, and manage reservations.